CodedByHasan/kubernetes-examples/docs/services-and-networking/example4.md

 You see an error msg saying _"No service with name default-backend-service found in namespace default"_.

-We do not have the service with that name in the default namespace, so we need to edit the ingress controller deployment to use the service that we have i.e. default-backend-service in the green-space namespace.
+There is no service with that name in the default namespace.
+Edit the ingress controller deployment to use the service that we have i.e. default-backend-service in the green-space namespace.

 To create the controller deployment with correct backend service, first save the deployment in a file, delete the controller deployment, edit the file and create the deployment.

 Save the deployment in file